nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Adding a new lesson

-    * Prerequisites: All parameters are entered correctly as according to the DG's [Add Lesson Feature](#add-lesson-feature) and the lesson to be added does not exist in TuitiONE yet.
+    * Prerequisites: The lesson to be added does not exist in TuitiONE yet.

     * Test case: `add-l s/Science g/P2 d/Wed t/1200 c/10.50`<br>
       Expected: A new lesson `Science-P2-Wed-1200` will be added into the lesson list.
 Lesson list will be updated